brntncr/Titanic-ML-Learning-Journey/README.md

-# Titanic-ML-Learning-Journey
-A step-by-step learning journey through the Titanic dataset, focusing on feature engineering, modeling, and evaluation.

 # Titanic ML - A Detailed Learning Journey
 This repository documents a structured learning journey through the Titanic - Machine Learning from Disaster dataset on Kaggle.
 The primary focus is to understand the complete machine learning workflow, including data exploration, feature engineering, model selection, and evaluation.